 - Abrasion resistance

-- Is the material too rough and will cause abrasion of your clothes, e.g. certain grades of Cordura?
+- Is the material too rough and will it scuff your clothes, e.g. certain grades of Cordura?

 - Is it pleasant to the hand and looks good?

 - Better technical materials like Dimension Polyant X-PAC or DSM Dyneema combine strength with light weight

 - Zippers: YKK is a good choice, or higher-end brands like RiRi.
 No-name zippers are a red flag: what other corners did they cut?

 - Quality of stitching, e.g. bar-tacking in stress points